-According to this, the best possible stand you can buy to hold lighting is a Century Stand.
-If you don’t plan on photography being a passing phase, the best investment you can make is in a good stand and tripod, because you will save money in the long run.
-I’ve inherited a solid metal Manfrotto tripod, and it’s nice knowing I’ll never have to buy another one in my life time, unless I need two or three tripods for a business in film.
-Do not put a camera or lighting on a plastic stand, it will knock over and ruin your expensive equipment.
+According to this, the best photography equipment you can invest in is in a metal tripod and a good century stand.
+I’ve inherited a solid metal Manfrotto tripod, and it’s nice knowing I’ll never have to buy another one in my life time.
+Don’t put a camera or lighting on a plastic stand, it will knock over the one time you forget to be careful, and ruin your expensive equipment.

-As far as lighting goes, their are distinct looks every kind of light gives you.
-Describing visual images seems like a waste of time to me, so below, are example photos from each kind of lighting.
+As far as lighting goes, describing visual images seems like a waste of time to me, so below, and here are example photos from each kind of lighting.
 You can make your own choice.
-My personal choice is natural light outdoors or a soft box indoors.

 Natural Light: Muravnik